Issue #87

 There’s a NEW Audio Company in the Streaming Space…

-In this edition, we'll be covering three new audio products from BEACN, Ryan Wyatt's departure from YouTube, and the release of the GoXLR Mic, a new dynamic XLR microphone from the makers of the popular GoXLR.
+We'll be covering three new audio products from BEACN, Ryan Wyatt's departure from YouTube, and the release of the GoXLR Mic, a new dynamic XLR microphone from the makers of the popular GoXLR.

 3 New Audio Products From BEACN

-On Monday, 3 audio products were released by a new brand, BEACN.
+On Monday, 3 audio products were released by a new brand, BEACN (opens in a new tab).

-BEACN is a new brand that’s building audio products specifically for creators and it’s mostly made up of old TC-Helicon employees who made the incredibly popular GoXLR.
+BEACN is a new brand that’s building audio products specifically for creators and it’s mostly made up of old TC-Helicon employees who made the incredibly popular GoXLR (opens in a new tab).
 They’ve since left TC-Helicon to start BEACN.

 The 3 products they launched are: